 Making a pair of shoes out of a rubber tire I collected from the side of the road and some earrings out of beer cans.
 Because upcycling.

-Watching Jonas build a solar oven and semi-successfully bake a cake with it.
+Watching Jonas build a solar oven and successfully bake a cake with it.

 Borneo’s jungles and the world’s largest caves.